avamoo/xeon/Adding.md

-appicon = "https://example.org/69Yu_dGhL-21m/icon" # App icon, use a raw icon from a website. appexec = "/usr/bin/example" # Which file to execute when the app is clicked appname = "Example Program" # What the shortcut should be named as appcategory = ["foo","bar"] # Which categorys should this app be in
+appicon = "https://example.org/69Yu_dGhL-21m/icon" # App icon, use a raw icon from a website. appexec = "/usr/bin/example" # Which file to execute when the app is clicked appname = "Example Program" # What the shortcut should be named as appcategory = ["foo","bar"] # Which categories should this app be in
 ```

 ## More app customization?